jsenv/core/README.md

 The core tools provided by jsenv:

 1. dev server: a server for source files
-2. build: ability to generate an optimized version of source files into a directory
+2. build: generate an optimized version of source files into a directory
 3. build server: a server for build files
-4. test runner: ability to execute all test files at once
+4. test runner: execute all test files at once

 [Link to documentation](<https://github.com/jsenv/core/wiki/A)-directory-structure>)